halsonzen/electronWebpackBasic/README.md

 ```
 #### Changing HTML content
 + To change the HTML part of the app just change the './app/template.html' and save the changes
-+ Framework will notice changes and will adapt the app in development mode or adapt the outputfiles in production mode
++ Framework will notice changes and will adapt the app in development mode or adapt the output files in production mode

 ### Production mode
 + Run following command to start production mode